sseefried/docker-epidemic-build-env/README.md

 ## Installation

-Please ensure that you are using at leaast Docker version 1.6.
+Please ensure that you are using at least Docker version 1.10.
 Check with `docker version`.

 ### (Optional) Build `debian-wheezy-ghc-android`